liminityab/LLMExcel/README.md

 ## Contributing

-We welcome contributions to LLMExcel!
+We welcome contributions to LLM add-in for Excel!
 As an open-source project, we appreciate any help, from bug reports to feature additions.
 Here's how you can contribute:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix